 The blog is now primarily maintained by Ben Baumberg Geiger, but it continues a longer running collaborative blog where I was part of a wider team.
-The descriptions of the contributors as we were then are here, and this was how we originally described the purpose of the blog – I purpose I think is equally relevant nearly seven years later…
+The descriptions of the contributors as we were then are here, and this was how we originally described the purpose of the blog – I purpose I think is equally relevant nearly a deacde later…

 This blog was set up by a bunch of young researchers – sociologists, political scientists, geographers, demographers, social policy scholars, economists – from universities on both sides of the Atlantic who wanted to create…